 Nevertheless, the issue of "prevailing religion" remains.
-What should be firstly observed is that the existence of the term per se does not automatically lead to violation of religious freedom.
+Firstly, it should be noted that the existence of the term per se does not automatically lead to violation of religious freedom.
 There is a distinction between prevailing religion as interfering with state policy and as depending on its impact within society.
-As long as specific safeguards for the individual's freedom of religion are included, in particular the right not to be forced to enter or prohibited from leaving the prevailing religion, the requirements of religious freedom are satisfied.
-54 In this regard, freedom of religion is sufficiently protected within the Greek legal order; therefore there is no need to totally abolish the relevant term.
+As long as specific safeguards for the individual's freedom of religion are included, in particular the right not to be forced to enter or prohibited from leaving the prevailing religion, the requirements of religious freedom are satisfied.7 In this regard, freedom of religion is sufficiently protected within the Greek legal order; therefore there is no need to totally abolish the relevant term.

 Instead, attention should be drawn to the interpretation of prevailing religion, which needs to be strictly restricted to the historical significance and considerable level of acceptance of Orthodoxy within the Greek society.
 Therefore, the issue of prevailing religion may enter as paragraph 3 in article 13, after the concept of freedom of religion.
-Symbolically, this approach highlights the priority of protecting religious freedom which prevails over any possible limitation on the ground of "prevailing religion" and on the other hand it confirms the religious roots of the country and reflects a cultural event and a major social aspect towards religion.
-55 For reasons of certainty, an explanatory line stating that "nothing in this paragraph shall be interpreted as limiting religious freedom" may be added.
+Symbolically, this approach highlights the priority of protecting religious freedom which prevails over any possible limitation on the ground of "prevailing religion" and on the other hand it reflects a cultural event and a major social aspect towards religion (Piret, 2012: 68-69, contra Alivizatos, 2001: 260).
+For reasons of certainty, an explanatory line stating that "nothing in this paragraph shall be interpreted as limiting religious freedom" may be added.
 The rest of article 3 shall be repealed.